 Managing wireless networks in Windows 10 is now easier than any of the earlier versions of Windows.
-Anything directly related to the wireless networks has been some of the more common stuff for people to need to fiddle with around the home, and it’s also been plenty of cause of anxiety attacks as people quickly come to the realization that they aren’t close to being the Windows experts they thought they were.
+Anything directly related to the wireless networks has been some of the more common stuff for people to need to fiddle with around the home, and it’s also been plenty of cause of anxiety attacks, as people quickly realize that they aren’t close to being the Windows experts they thought they were.

 If you are one of the people who actually bothered to take the time to learn how to manage wireless networks in past versions of the Windows operating system, hopefully you’ve already had the chance to use that knowledge before Windows 10 came out because, starting from then, it was clear that hardly any knowledge was going to be required going forward.

 Microsoft is making it abundantly clear that they plan on “dumbing down” the operating system as much as they can.
 Just about anyone can now get a wireless connection up and running themselves, with little more than a relaxed temperament.
-If your government rolls out a new internet connection that requires setting up, don’t pay for someone to come help you without giving it a go yourself first because there’s every chance you’ll manage to set it up yourself.
-Part of the reason why that is is because of how simple the Windows operating system has made it and not just how easy your router is to use.
+If your government rolls out a new internet connection that requires setting up, don’t pay for someone to help you without giving it a go yourself first because there’s every chance you’ll manage to set it up without too many hassles.
+Part of the reason why that is is that of how simple the Windows operating system has made it and not just how straightforward your router is to use.

-As much as managing wireless connections has changed over the years with Windows, there are some things that they have in common.
-You’ll still get a wireless network profile, for example, when you use Windows 10 and it comes with a network name (often referred to as your SSID by your internet service provider), password key and other security information.
-These bits of information are still required because you need them to connect to the wireless network and start using the internet.
+As much as managing Windows wireless connections has changed over the years, there are some things that they have in common.
+You’ll still get a wireless network profile, for example, when you use Windows 10, and it comes with a network name (often referred to as your SSID by your internet service provider), password key, and other security information.
+These details are still required because you need them to connect to the wireless network and start using the internet.
 If your internet connection were to be working without them, then it means other people would be able to use your network and your data.
 That’s also why you can expect the wireless network profiles to continue to be a thing as we head into the future.

 How To Delete a Wireless Network Profile in Settings Application